okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ## Key components of the dashboard

-The rate limits dashboard provides data usage information for the endpoint based on a set of statistics and shows multiple views of the data usage.
+The rate limit dashboard provides data usage information for the endpoint based on a set of statistics and shows multiple views of the data usage.
 The dashboard helps you to investigate the rate limit or violation issue and to prevent subsequent rate limit issues from occurring.
 To view the most recent data, refresh your screen.
 There may be a slight delay of two to four minutes in obtaining new data.

 ### Overview pane

 The Overview pane provides a summary of the data use for the specified endpoint.
 The following information on data use is displayed:

 * Rate Limit: The rate limit for this bucket per minute for your org.
 If the traffic hits the rate limit for your org, the system triggers a rate limit violation.
-* Latest Utilization: The latest use for the bucket, which includes the endpoint and its sub-endpoints, as of the specified time
+* Latest Utilization: The latest use of the bucket, which includes the endpoint and its sub-endpoints, as of the specified time
 * Average Utilization: The average use of the bucket within the last 24 hours and the last hour
 * Downtime: The amount of time that the org is affected by a rate limit violation on this endpoint